AlexIoannides/transformers-gen-ai/slides/presentation.md

 ---

 The aim was to develop a platform for understanding how transformer models work, together with the (ML) engineering challenges that they pose.

+This talk is the abridged version of this work.

 ---